 Acted for BCE Inc. and Bell Canada in a successful appeal to the Supreme Court of Canada in a landmark commercial case involving the proposed $51.7 billion privatization of BCE.
 The decision of the Supreme Court in this case set the standard in Canada for approval of plans of arrangement and claims of oppression.
 It also clarified the law concerning the duties of directors of public companies faced with potential change of control transactions.
 This case also resulted in the fastest commercial appeal ever heard by the Supreme Court of Canada.
 The appeal was heard by the Court and decided unanimously in favour of BCE less than 30 days after BCE launched its application for leave to appeal from a decision of the Québec Court of Appeal revoking approval for BCE's proposed plan of arrangement that had been granted by Justice Silcoff of the Quebec Superior Court following a lengthy and highly expedited trial.

-Acting for Videotron Ltd. against a claim in excess of $18 million in connection with the termination of a share purchase agreement.
+Acted for Videotron Ltd. against a claim in excess of $18 million in connection with the termination of a share purchase agreement.
 Videotron terminated the agreement as a result of a material adverse event within the target.
+The matter was settled on the eve of the hearing before the Québec Court of Appeal.

 Acting for a Québec-based gas retailer in connection with criminal charges laid by the Competition Bureau for alleged price-fixing and related class actions.
 Davies has succeeded in obtaining a stay of the criminal proceedings against its client based on a breach of its constitutional rights.